bennyscetbun/jsongo/README.md

 _____
 ### Array
 #### Synopsis:
- Turn this Node to a TypeArray and/or set the array size (reducing size will make you loose data)
+ Turn this Node to a NodeTypeArray and/or set the array size (reducing size will make you loose data)
 ```go
 func (that *Node) Array(size int) *[]Node
 ```